dancancro/great-big-example-application/README.md

 ```

 Then navigate to [http://localhost:4200](http://localhost:4200) in your browser.
+If you get stuck on anything, no matter how little,
+please let me know.
+I know how the little things are what cause the problems and I don't want you to have any problems.

 ## Special Heroku instruction